anilkagak2/network-lab/lab-02/instantMessenger/ReadMe.txt

 	This is a general instant messenger which deals with text messages only.
 	Other data embedding like pictures, files etc. are not available in this version of IM-Ak2.
+	This program has been tested on Linux 3.2.0-38.

 Building
 	First of all change directory to the place where you extracted the source code